Orville Carlisle

-Orville H. Carlisle (July 5, 1917 – August 1, 1988), a shoe salesman in Norfolk, Nebraska invented the hobby that would become known as model rocketry.
+Orville H. Carlisle (July 5, 1917 – August 1, 1988) was a shoe salesman in Norfolk, Nebraska known for inventing the hobby that would become known as model rocketry.

 Life and career

-In 1953, Orville and his brother were joint owners of a shoe store on 420 Norfolk Ave.
+In 1953, Orville and his brother, Robert Carlisle, were joint owners of a shoe store on 420 Norfolk Ave.
 Robert, a model aviation enthusiast, demonstrated his "U-control" planes for groups in parks and schools in and around Norfolk, to demonstrate advances in aeronautical technology since World War II.
 He wanted a model missile for use in his demonstrations, to illustrate rocketry technology (which would, in a few years, lead to the beginning of the Space Age).
 He called on Orville, whose hobby was pyrotechnics, to build him a rocket.

 By 1954, Orville had developed his first rocket, the Rock-A-Chute Mark I. This model had an airframe of paper with balsa fins mounted on long booms behind the body.
 Propulsion was achieved by a handmade solid rocket motor burning DuPont fffG black powder propellant.
 The engine was used once and then discarded.
 The same technology goes into model rocket engines produced currently.

 Carlisle's second rocket, the Rock-A-Chute Mark II had a more streamlined design and is still a practical model rocket today.
 In 1958, he was awarded for his design of a "toy rocket".
 G. Harry Stine, in an article published posthumously in Sport Rocketry magazine, wrote that the U.S. Patent Office should not have awarded Carlisle the patent because the design merely represented a reasonable extension of existing fireworks technology.